mongodb/leafygreen-ui/README.md

 ### package.json

-1. Each of the packages needs it's own `build`, and `emit-types` (TypeScript packages only) script so that lerna can build the package correctly.
+1. Each of the packages needs it's own `build`, and `ts:emit` (TypeScript packages only) scripts so that lerna can build the package correctly.
 2. For TypeScript packages, a `types` field needs to be specified that points at the built `.d.ts` definition file.

 ## Linting